Skip to main content

 Changes to the weather can occur quickly, so please keep up-to-date with the latest forecasts.
 For national severe weather information, MetService is New Zealand’s only authorised provider of Severe Weather Alerts.

-There are no Watches or Warnings for the Waikato region.
+There now severe weather watches or warnings for the Waikato region.

-Thunderstorms
+Severe Thunderstorms

 Likely/potential Impacts